Introduction: why NRR matters

 Gross Revenue Retention (GRR) is similar but ignores expansion:

-NRR and GRR together tell you whether your business is losing customers (low GRR), failing to expand (low NRR but decent GRR), or both.
+NRR and GRR together tell you whether your business is losing customers, failing to expand them, or both.
+They are especially useful when compared over time, because the trend often matters more than any single quarter.

 | NRR Range | Interpretation | Typical Profile |